 automatically generated captions

-00:00:00 I'll just thank so much for getting to do this interview and I don't want to embarrass you
+00:00:00 George thanks so much for willing to do this interview and I don't want to embarrass you

-00:00:05 but I know you're one of the distinguished successful scientists
+00:00:05 but I know you're clearly one of the most distinguished and successful scientists

-00:00:10 and that you also always know you wanted to be assigned.
+00:00:10 and did you also always know you wanted to be a scientist.

-00:00:14 To Regina going to be a mathematician you were turned out I didn't have the release you see brains to do that I was
+00:00:14 I was originally going to be a mathematician and it turns out I didn't have the brains to do that I was

-00:00:22 and I was really good at washing dishes so I become a chemist How early did you know you were of on to be a mathematician
+00:00:22 and I was really good at washing dishes so I become a chemist How early did you know wanted to be a mathematician

 00:00:30 Oh that was part of the sort of adolescent feeling that the closer you got to mathematics the better off you were so